heavyk/Captain-Of-Industry/captain.md

 - (unverified) when deconstructing, if there 2 buildings constructing that need 30 cp1 and I'm deconstructing a building with > 60 cp1, the truck will make 2 loads, instead of loading 60 and dropping max to each construction site (then probably leaving the rest in the shipyard)
 - (broken pipes save) build the pipe and it'll immediately crash. seems on that slope, it makes invalid pillars placement, but doesn't recognise it until after constructed
 - if I unpause cargo boat, it starts to leave, I pause it right afterward and it goes and fetches cargo but without crew ald comes back still paused (it does consume fuel though)
+- when the trucks bring parts to build/upgrade a bunch of building/pipes in an area, they don't seem to bring enough parts.
+I think it's the same problem as the next tree lookup, also where they're simply not looking into a big enough area -- because, unless the rest of the parts need to be delivered across the island (and there are parts available over there), it's always more efficient to carry as many parts to a bunch of locations within an area.

 ### features (recently noticed)